 Up-cycle

 The opposite of “downcycle.”
-This is a form of recycling where you transform materials and products into better quality products.
-You are essentially repurposing an old, used product into a more desirable item.
+This is a form of recycling where used materials and products are transformed into higher-quality products.

-Examples of up-cycled products include those you make yourself (clothing to dish rags) or those you purchase (footwear and yoga mats made out of cork, from ReCork).
+Examples of up-cycled products include homemade items (for example, clothing to dish rags) or purchased products (for example, footwear and yoga mats made out of cork).

 Waste Incinerator